Banks cool on student housing as fee hikes approach

 Jo Winchester, director of CBRE's student housing team, described the level of interest as "staggering", and said the property consultant was talking to investors with a combined 2 billion pounds to invest.

-Recent new entrants to the sector include US-based Oaktree Capital Management, which is backing UK developer Knightsbridge Student Housing, and Carlyle Group.
-Insurers like Aviva and Legal & General may also expand their footprint in the sector, said a number of sources.
+Recent new entrants to the sector include US-based Oaktree Capital Management, which is backing UK developer Knightsbridge Student Housing, and Carlyle Group CYL.UL.
+Insurers like Aviva (AV.L) and Legal & General (LGEN.L) may also expand their footprint in the sector, said a number of sources.

 Dutch pension fund PGGM is in exclusive talks with Barclays Capital's infrastructure fund to buy a majority stake in University Partnerships Programme, the country's biggest developer of university campuses, in what would mark its first foray into the UK's student housing market, a source close to the talks told Reuters.